fbholt/Primegaps/README.md

 Initially I shared an Excel workbook here and was encouraged to post Python notebooks to make the work more accessible.
 I hope these notebooks help in that regard.

+The code here is licensed under the MIT License.

 Project website:  www.primegaps.info

 NOTES on Dependencies: